haocai1992/proteinpy/README.md

 # proteinpy - handling protein structures using dataframes
 **proteinpy** is a bioinformatic package for parsing and analysis of protein structure data (PDB, DSSP and CCP4 format) using pandas dataframes.
 This is a tool developed for my research work on computational protein structural physics.
-In structural biology, I found that there wasn't a Python package that converts PDB files to pandas dataframe, which allows using various machine learning methods to get biophysical insights from PDB bank.
+In structural biology, I found that there isn't a handy Python package that converts PDB files to pandas dataframe, which allows using various machine learning methods to get biophysical insights from PDB bank.
 Therefore I decided to create this package.<br></br>

 ## Installation and Usage
 Currently, **proteinpy** can only be installed from Github by cloning this repository to your local directory.